Curtain Fullness Guide: How Wide Should Curtains Be for a Luxurious Look?

 Step 4: Divide by the Number of Panels

 If your total width is 120 inches and you plan to use two panels, each panel should be 60 inches wide.
-This is where many ready-made curtains fall short—standard panels are often only 50–52 inches wide, which leads to under-filled windows.
+This is where many ready-made curtains fall short - standard panels are often only 50-52 inches wide.

 How Header Styles Affect Fullness